tynooo/python-cdk-locust/README.md

 ## Step 4: Create an ECS Cluster

+*All code changes for the rest of the lab will be done in the file lab/lab_stack.py*

 Create an ECS cluster and add an instance to it.
 If we had specific requirements around the VPC configuration, we could have created a fresh one first, and passed it to the ECS cluster via the ```vpc``` parameter.
 Instead, we'll just let the